walt-id/waltid-identity/waltid-services/waltid-openid4vp-conformance-runners/docs/VCI-ISSUER.md

 ### 4. Start Services

-Start issuer2 separately on the host.
+Start the completed compatibility issuer separately on the host.
 The wrapper starts the conformance-suite and Nginx Docker Compose stack itself; do not run `docker compose up` manually.

-In Terminal 1, from the `waltid-identity` repository root, start issuer2:
+In Terminal 1, from the completed issuer build's `waltid-identity` repository root (not automatically the runner checkout), start issuer2:

 ```bash
 ./gradlew :waltid-services:waltid-issuer-api2:run